pranigopu/pranigopu.github.io/docs/README.md

 ---

 # About
-Collection of my writings in:
+Collection of my work in:

 - Academic areas
 - Researched topics